satustrom/security-course-2024/h3-assignment.md

 My best guess would be to use the sha356sum to create a password against dictionary attack.
 I will create such a hash out of word summer and check. echo -n 'summer'|sha256sum
-Hash created was e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689
+Hash created was e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689 I tried to crack it with hashcat, but did not succeed, ran into an error that I could not solve

+Hash 'e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689': Token length exception

+* Token length exception: 1/1 hashes
+  This error happens if the wrong hash type is specified, if the hashes are malformed, or if input is otherwise not as expected (for example, if the --username option is used but no username is present)

+Then I realized that I should check hash id first

+hashid -m e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689
+Analyzing 'e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689'
+[+] Snefru-256
+[+] SHA-256 [Hashcat Mode: 1400]
+[+] RIPEMD-256
+[+] Haval-256
+[+] GOST R 34.11-94 [Hashcat Mode: 6900]
+[+] GOST CryptoPro S-Box
+[+] SHA3-256 [Hashcat Mode: 5000]
+[+] Skein-256
+[+] Skein-512(256)

+I probbly need to use the Hashcat mode 1400

+hashcat -m 1400 'e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689' rockyou.txt -o solved

+After a while hashcat was able to solve the hash.
+Running cat solved gave me an answer

+e83664255c6963e962bb20f9fcfaad1b570ddf5da69f5444ed37e5260f3ef689:summer

+I will change my answer that in order to create a password against the dictionary attack is to use a password manager, such as KeePass, that will create a password that is not any recognizable word like summer.